 Hi All, Seán here from Hunter Treacy Tailors where we specialise in Made to Measure Suits.
-I am a vertically challenged Male that likes to look my best, I’ve always had trouble getting suits to fit as I’m short and wide!
+As a vertically challenged Male that likes to look my best, I’ve always had trouble getting suits to fit as I’m short and wide!
 34inch waist and a 29inch leg aren’t off the peg measurements.
 I’ve always had to buy suits and go and get them altered and they just never look perfect as they’re not made for you.

 This is an in-depth guide to suits for short men that covers everything from how your suit should fit to where to buy shorter length suits and why a Made to Measure Suit is a good option for shorter men.